 How to integrate SAS with Capsule CRM

-SAS offers a number of call center integrations that are designed to make your life easier.
+SAS offers a number of app integrations that are designed to make your life easier.
 Capsule CRM is an online customer resource management system that helps you stay organized by tracking a client's history, emailing documents, managing tasks, and more.
 If your business uses this software, integrating your account with the Capsule CRM app in the portal will automatically push data from your calls into your CRM system.
 This eliminates the need for you to do double the work, converting messages into CRM entries.

 Follow the step-by-step instructions below to connect Capsule CRM to your SAS account.
 In this tutorial, you'll learn how to: